nair0lf32/nair0lf32.github.io/README.md

 My personnal website. (wanted to try github pages).

-Made with a free bootstrap template for css and a bit of jquerry and vanilla javascript.
+Made with a free bootstrap template for css and a bit of jquery plus vanilla javascript.

-Its my cool personal space and I am gonna add more and more pages and links of my other projects to it.
+Its my cool personal space and I am gonna add more and more pages and links to it.

 <!--
 TODO: